Erisa/pomf.rb/README.md

 ## About
 This is a simple Ruby library for uploading files to pomf.
-Until this becomes a gem, the only way to use it will be to copy the file into your project and `require_relative` it.

 Example of usage (Shown in pry)
 ```ruby